top of page

 When God’s creation cycle is active and God is “awake,” maya—in the form of its three constituents, the gunas—creates the world.
 The gunas provide more detail about maya’s specific creative powers.
 Briefly described, the gunas are sattva (the information needed for creation), rajas (the energy or action needed for creation), and tamas (the inert material needed for creation).
 When the creation cycle comes to an end and God goes to “sleep,” maya reverts to its unmanifest state holding the information necessary to activate and sustain creation again.

 At the microcosmic level, the gunas also create and influence our inner world.
 Thus, the gunas, or maya, have a psychological aspect, which makes sense because if God is all creation and we are included in its creation, what makes our outer world would also have to make our inner one.
 That said, each guna can have a positive or negative effect on our conditioning.
-Maya’s ability to project and conceal is associated with rajas and tamas, while clarity is associated with sattva.
-Management of the gunas leads to a harmonious life, while mismanagement of the gunas leads to succumbing to and being bound by impersonal forces—samsara.
+Rajas is associated with maya's ability to project, and tamas with its ability to conceal, while clarity is associated with sattva.
+Management of the gunas leads to a harmonious life, while mismanagement of the gunas leads to succumbing to and being bound by maya's impersonal forces.
+Such an existence is often referred to as samsara.

 bottom of page